xLinley/swipe-notifications/README.md

 * Middle notifications (left / center / right): both swipe up and swipe down
 * Bottom notifications (bottom-left / bottom / bottom-right): swipe down

-This is due to how Quasar manages the transition, it gets kind of complicated to manage and edit it; more options might get added in future
+This is due to how Quasar manages the fade out transition, it gets kind of complicated to manage and edit it; more options might get added in future